 \paragraph{Deep-ELA features learned using a transformer} Deep-ELA~\cite{seiler2024deep} is a methodology involving the unsupervised training of transformer models to produce representations of optimization problems which are invariant to problem transformations.
 This is accomplished by training the model to produce the same representation for a problem instance and its augmented variant.
-The augmentation is accomplished through transformations which do not alter the underlying optimization problem, such as rotations and inversions of decision variables and randomization of the sequence of decision and objective variables.
+The augmentation is accomplished through transformations that do not alter the underlying optimization problem, such as rotations and inversions of decision variables and randomization of the sequence of decision and objective variables.

-Four transformers have been pre-trained on vast randomly generated optimization problems to grasp intricate representations of continuous single- and multi-objective landscapes.
+Four transformers have been pre-trained on large sets of randomly generated optimization problems to grasp intricate representations of continuous single- and multi-objective landscapes.
 The Deep-ELA features have been evaluated in the problem classification task classifying the BBOB single-objective problem based on their high-level characteristics defined in the benchmark suite.
 In addition, they have been evaluated in automated algorithm selection tasks on the BBOB benchmark suite and four different multi-objective benchmark suites.
 A study evaluating the complementarity of Deep-ELA and classical ELA features was recently presented in~\cite{deep_classical_LION}, with a following study involving TransOpt features~\cite{seiler2024learned}.

 \paragraph{Random Filter Mappings} As opposed to using trained deep learning models to extract problem landscape features,~\cite{random_filters_gasper} proposes the extraction of features using randomly initialized filters.
 The procedure starts with the initialization of a set of filters with random sizes, weights and radii.
 Each individual filter is then applied at randomly selected anchor points (samples of the objective function).
 In particular, the filter application involves the multiplication of the filter weights with the pairwise distances of a subset of the problem samples which are in the vicinity of the anchor point (have a distance which is less than the dimension-adjusted radius of the filter).
 The thereby obtained filter responses are aggregated to obtain the problem landscape features.
 These features have been evaluated for the algorithm selection task, as well as the task of problem classification of the BBOB problem instances into the 24 problem classes, and recognizing their high-level properties.